filippovisconti/dphpc-project/enc/README.md

 ```

 #### Others
 This commands check if input data is present and if the number of threads has been setted correctly.
-(This commands are runned by s_run and m_run).
+(This commands are runned by s_run, m_run, callgrind and valgrind).
 ```
 make check-env
 make check-files